backstage/backstage/.changeset/many-days-wash.md

 ---
-'@backstage/plugin-explore': minor
+'@backstage/plugin-explore': patch
 ---

-Added option to set Direction for the graph in the GroupsDiagram
+Added option to set `Direction` for the graph in the `GroupsDiagram`